Isaac-Svi/gallery-slider-js/README.md

 * **font** :
 		Place your font here like you would for any element in CSS.
 If left empty, gallery will use whatever default font your project is using.

+* **baseSize** :
+		For a grid gallery, this means the minimum width and height of our grid items.
+    For a slider gallery, this means the width of our active item.
+This is the item currently being presented in our slider.

+* **flipDirection** :
+    Only for grid gallery.
+		Two possible values of "x" and "y".  x will make our grid items flip along a horizontal axis. y will flip them along a vertical axis.
+If no value is given, default will be "x".

 * **reflection** :
+    Only for slider gallery.
 		Takes a value of ```true``` or ```false```.
 If true, will add reflection to image currently shown.
 If omitted, default will be true.

 * **src** :